arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 ```
  ![](https://wiki.hpc.arcs.njit.edu/images/2/22/C%3Dparcluster_1.png){ width=70% height 70%}

 Certain arguments need to be passed to SLURM in order for the job to run properly.
-Here we will set values for partion, mem-per-cpu and time.
+Here we will set values for partition, and time.
 In the Matlab window enter:
 ```
- >> c.AdditionalProperties.AdditionalSubmitArgs=['--partition=general --qos=standard --account=PI_UCID --mem-per-cpu=4G --time=2-00:00:00']
+ >> c.AdditionalProperties.AdditionalSubmitArgs=['--partition=general --qos=standard --account=$PI_UCID --time=2-00:00:00']
 ```
-Replace `PI_UCID` with the UCID of PI.
+Replace `$PI_UCID` with the UCID of PI.
 Check the [SLURM Documentation](slurm.md) for other SLURM parameters.
 To make this persistent between Matlab sessions these arguments need to be saved to the profile.
 In the Matlab window enter:
 ```
  >> c.saveProfile